inkognitro/react-redux-saga-boilerplate/docs/Architecture.md

 Generally the project is structured as a monorepo with several sub projects inside.
 Following definitions are given:

-- `Package:` A package is a collection of `ModuleCollections` and `Modules`.
-A package can be considered as a root `module collection` without an `index.ts` file.
+- `Package:` A package is a collection of `ModuleCollections`.
+- `ModuleCollection:` A module collection contains multiple modules (e.g. `Packages/Entity`, `Packages/Common`)
-- `Module:` A module contains a strongly coupled features.
-Every module contains an `index.ts` file, which defines its public API.
-Every module is divided in domain, infrastructure and UI layer.
+- `Module:` A module contains strongly coupled features:
+    - Every module is divided in `Domain`, `Infrastructure` and `UI` (could also be `Native` and `Web`) layer.
-- `ModuleCollection:` A module collection contains multiple modules and other module collections.
-A module collection contains an `index.ts` file to define its public API.
+    - In each of these layers a `index.ts` file lives in to define its public API.
-- `App:` An app (e.g. WebApp) is a standalone application, which uses several modules from different packages.
-Furthermore it can contain its own specific modules or module collections.
-Ideally most stuff is kept reusable and sourced out to packages.
+    - A module can contain sub modules in a `SubModules` directory.
+    These sub modules should only be imported from the module itself.

-With this feature based structure, it is ensured that specific features easily can be moved in the codebase.
+With this feature based structure, it is ensured that specific features easily can be moved up and down in the codebase.

-For a better understanding you find the structure info graphic below.
-[STRUCTURE INFO GRAPHIC AS SVG]

 ## Appendix
 Following information is not necessary to know but may be interesting for you.